SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 MORNING

-Transport wind E to SE at 4 - 8 mph.
+Transport wind W to NW at 4 - 8 mph.

 Surface wind light and variable and controlled by local terrain.